Choose a Category below to see team members across all locations

 Dariela is excited to be a part of the team and give back to a community that had such a profound impact on her.

-On a day Naima isn’t working, she is usually laughing, talking emphatically, cozied up with some of her favorite novels, drinking hot chocolate, listening to Sade, playing capoeira, watching bad TV, being lit up with joy by her nieces, and loving hard.
+On a day Naima isn’t working, she is usually laughing, talking emphatically, cozied up with some of her favorite novels, frolicking around New Orleans, biking, dancing, listening to Sade, playing softball and being lit up with joy by her nieces.

 Cynthia is first generation Mexican-American born and raised in San Clemente, California.
 Being one of the first in her family, she graduated Loyola Marymount University in 2016 where she received her B.A. in Modern Languages.
 Soon after she committed to a year of service, providing counseling services to high school students in Bushwick, through Good Shepherd Volunteers.